hyperledger/fabric/docs/source/cc-packaging-and-signing.rst

 called a chaincode package.

 This document describes how a chaincode package can be created and signed from CLI.
-The package is used for install using the usual install procedures and not covered in this document.
+It also describes how the ``install`` command can be used to install the chaincode package.

 What’s in the package ?
 -----------------------